MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

     > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. After the repo has been cloned, use the following commands to navigate to and view the language-specific folder containing the application code files, based on the programming language of your choice (Python or C#):
+1. After the repo has been cloned, use the following commands to navigate to and view the folder containing the application code files:

-    **Python**

     ```
    cd mslearn-ai-vision/Labfiles/analyze-images/python/image-analysis
-   ls -a -l
-    ```

-    **C#**

-    ```
-   cd mslearn-ai-vision/Labfiles/analyze-images/c-sharp/image-analysis
    ls -a -l
     ```